SkylerAusten/paper-supplement/README.md

 ## Forge Semantics

-The complete [Forge](https://forge-fm.org/) model described in the paper is located in the `Forge Semantics` folder.
+The complete [Forge](https://forge-fm.org/) model described in the paper (section 6.4) is located in the `Forge Semantics` folder.
 See `README.md` for a full breakdown of the model’s components.
 The trace data shown in the paper is available in `trace_datum.xml`.

 ### Running Forge